Support our 2015 Boston Marathon runners

-In 2014, BIDMC and its Boston Marathon Team are committed to raising awareness of health care bias and promoting health equity in our communities.
-Our returning 2013 runners and new 2014 runners will support a variety of BIDMC funds including:
+In 2015, BIDMC and its Boston Marathon Team continue to be committed to raising awareness of health care bias and promoting health equity in our communities.
+Our 2015 runners will support a variety of BIDMC programs including:

 Bowdoin Street’s Healthy Champions Program

 Healthy Champions is an interactive program at Bowdoin Street Health Center designed to create a way for economically disadvantaged young people to become ambassadors of health within their own families, schools, and the community.

 Martin R. Pollak, M.D., and his team have identified a reason for the high rate of kidney disease in people of African descent and are actively working to alleviate this epidemic.
 Dr. Pollak and his team found that two common genetic variation sin a gene called APOL1 are responsible for African Americans' greatly increased susceptibility to kidney disease- variations that likely become common because they protect against African sleeping sickness.